 The goal of the SWIG program is to reduce lead in school drinking water to the lowest levels possible.
-The Massachusetts Clean Water Trust (the Trust) and the Massachusetts Department of Environmental Protection (MassDEP) are offering the SWIG program to further incentivize schools to test their drinking water fixtures and remediate any lead exceedances that are detected by providing grants to replace fixtures that are above the remediation action level.
+The Massachusetts Clean Water Trust (the Trust) and the Massachusetts Department of Environmental Protection (MassDEP) are offering the SWIG program to further incentivize public and private schools, early education facilities and non-residential daycare facilities to test their drinking water and remediate detectable lead exceedances by providing grants to install filtered water bottle filling stations.

 The Trust and MassDEP launched the Assistance Program for Lead in School Drinking Water in April 2016.
 The sampling program was designed to assist public K-12 schools as well as early education and child care facilities with assessing the levels of lead and copper in their drinking water.
 In May 2019, MassDEP released revised guidance to schools decreasing the remediation action level of lead in drinking water from 15 parts per billion (ppb) to less than 1 ppb.
 The sampling program uncovered thousands of samples that contained lead above the updated 1 ppb action level.
 Of the roughly 5,000 water fountains tested through the sampling program, 2,360 or 47% exceed the 1 ppb action level.
 Testing results may be found on the Energy and Environmental Affairs Data Portal for lead and copper testing results.

-The program will provide grant funding to public schools for the purchase and installation of point-of-use filtered water bottle filling stations that have completed drinking water testing.
-Eligible applicants will submit an online application for all eligible schools through their district.
-Applicants that are awarded a grant will receive an award letter which denotes the amount of grant funds awarded, the allotted number of filling stations and the schools they are assigned to.
-Recipients will have 180 days to procure and install the fixtures and complete post-installation water testing to closeout the grant.
+The program will provide grant funding to public and private schools, early education facilities and non-residential daycare facilities for the purchase and installation of point-of-use filtered water bottle filling stations that have completed drinking water testing.
+Applicants will submit the first form of the two-step application online application, and then follow up with facility specific application package provided by the Trust.
+Award recipients will receive an award letter denoting the amount of grant funds awarded, allotted number of filling stations and the facilities they are assigned to.
+Recipients will have one (1) year to procure and install the fixtures as well as complete post-installation water testing..

 The following page will cover program eligibility and the award/post-award process.

-The section below will briefly outline multiple elements of the program and their related eligibility and requirements.
+The following section will outline elements of the program and their related eligibility and requirements.

-Note: Award funds may not be used to reimburse a District for previously purchased fixtures or any remediation activity undertaken before the grant was awarded.
+Note: Award funds may not be used to reimburse an organization for previously purchased fixtures or any remediation activity undertaken before the grant was awarded.

 What are the technical specifications for eligible fixtures and accessories?